tobi-awolaju-21/tobi-awolaju-21/README.md

 ## Researcher | Electronic/Software Engineer ##
-Tobi Awolaju (Kawaii) is a passionate researcher, electronic/software engineer specializing in quantum hardware and software development.
-With a strong foundation in data science, machine learning, and computational modeling, with experties in languages such as Python, JavaScript, and C++.
+I'm Tobi Awolaju (Black Tea) I'm a web3 software engineer with a background in math and computer science.
+I am always building something on web3, when I'm not writing a smart contract, I'm probably somewhere building an Ai model to run on an IOT hardware.